 Still, you can have an affordable website on WordPress when you choose the right hosting company.
 I strongly recommend pairing WordPress with Bluehost, which has dedicated WordPress hosting plans.
 Bluehost designs its WordPress plans to be fully optimized for WordPress sites with free and simple installations, updates, and security.

 Bluehost even offers 24/7 support, so if something does go wrong with your WordPress installation, you can rely on Bluehost’s support to help.

 If you have some website building and code experience, WordPress can give you endless flexibility to create the site you want.
 Open source coding lets you see everything that goes into making your site what it is.
 An in-depth knowledge base and support forums assist WordPress users with just about any task on the platform.

-But WordPress isn’t for complete beginners, who might find themselves overwhelmed with options, theme customization, and figuring out what plugins are necessary.
-Website owners looking for a complete website hosting and building solution will probably feel more comfortable with Wix, Zyro, or Squarespace.
+But WordPress isn’t for complete beginners who might find themselves overwhelmed with options for content creation and theme customization, plus figuring out what plugins are necessary for their site.